illgitthat/gpt-image-1-playground/README.md

 *   **🖼️ Flexible Image Output View:** View generated image batches as a grid or select individual images for a closer look.
 *   **🚀 Send to Edit:** Quickly send any generated or history image directly to the editing form.
 *   **📋 Paste to Edit:** Paste images directly from your clipboard into the Edit mode's source image area.
+*   **✨ Prompt Auto-Enhance:** Refine generate and edit prompts with GPT-5.2 Chat before sending them to the image API.
 *   **💾 Storage:** Supports two modes via `NEXT_PUBLIC_IMAGE_STORAGE_MODE`:
     *   **Filesystem (default):** Images saved to `./generated-images` on the server.
     *   **IndexedDB:** Images saved directly in the browser's IndexedDB (ideal for serverless deployments).